leangjia/blender_docs/manual/render/eevee/materials/nodes_support.rst

    Treated as indirect lighting and will only show up in :abbr:`SSR (Screen Space Reflection)`\ s and Probes.

 Glass / Refraction BSDF
    Does not refract lights.
-Does not support Beckmann and GGX Multiscatter distribution.
+Does not support Beckmann distribution.
    See :ref:`Refraction limitations <eevee-limitations-refraction>`.

 Glossy BSDF
-   Does not support Beckmann, Ashikhmin-Shirley and GGX Multiscatter distribution.
+   Does not support Beckmann and Ashikhmin-Shirley distributions.

 Subsurface Scattering
    Random Walk sampling is not supported.
 Per color channel Radius is specified by the default socket value.